Thursday, June 16, 2022

 These ones are from the lakeside park in Warminster.

 The one on the left here, at any rate, is Small-leaved Lime (Tilia cordata): small buds, leaves grey-green and more or less hairless apart from gingery tufts at base of veins on the underside.
+(The tree itself is easy to recognize at this time of year, because the flowers and fruit poke upwards from the leaves instead of hanging down below them.)

 The other two (from different individuals) are both Broad-leaved Lime (Tilia platyphyllos).
 I'm saying this with more confidence than I really feel.
 It's true that the young leaves are hairy all over the underside and even on the upperside.
 On the other hand some of the cymes (like the one on the right) have six buds, an exceptional number for Broad-leaved Lime.
 Anyway, I'm sticking with that for now.